duckietown/dt-architecture-data/README.md

-# dt-docker-stacks
+# dt-architecture-data

-Collection of stacks descriptors (yaml files) for docker-compose
+Collection of modules and configurations descriptors (yaml files) for the dt-architecture-api module in Duckietown.